Park Volusia

 If you can’t find the answer you’re looking for, our support team will be happy to assist you.

-• Beach driving or parking in a Park Volusia lot requires visitors of Volusia county to pay a fee.
+• Beach driving or parking in a Park Volusia lot requires visitors of Volusia County to pay a fee.
 Residents can apply for the brand new virtual (non-sticker) parking permits at no cost.
 Non-residents can purchase the same parking permit.
-Beachgoers will no longer have the ability to apply/purchase an annual parking permit at beach toll booths, so apply online, Volusia County Beaches app, or visit a Park Volusia office.
+Beachgoers will no longer have the ability to apply/purchase an annual parking permit at beach toll booths, so apply online, in the Volusia County Beaches app, or visit a Park Volusia office.
 Parking programs maintained by municipalities (New Smyrna Beach, Daytona Beach) have separate processes and fees associated with parking lots.

 • As of October 1, 2024, the daily beach driving fee will increase to $30 per day (plus sales tax & any credit card fees) for any non-permitted vehicle.
 For quicker access to parking and to enjoy the beach, we strongly urge visitors to apply online and purchase the new virtual parking permit.
 Volusia County residents should also apply for their annual, “no-cost” resident parking permit prior to arriving at the beach.

 • No!
-Annual Parking permits WILL NO LONGER be able to be purchased at beach entrance ramps.
+Annual parking permits WILL NO LONGER be able to be purchased at beach entrance ramps.
 Annual permits can only be purchased online, in the Volusia County Beaches app, or by visiting a Park Volusia office during business hours.
 Daily passes can be purchased at the beach entrance ramps.

 • Yes!
 Park Volusia resident and visitor beach parking permits must be renewed annually.
 Online applications make the process quick and easy, provided you have the right documentation.